 The Segment is Anticipated to Provide Well-Distributed Opportunity for the Stakeholders

-This opportunity is anticipated to be well distributed in terms of drug (BCS) classes, approaches used for bioavailability enhancement and across different geographies
+This opportunity within the drug bioavailability enhancement market is anticipated to be well distributed in terms of drug (BCS) classes, approaches used for bioavailability enhancement and across different geographies